nkanyang/toy-robot/README.md

 How To Run
 -----------
-The artifact "toyrobot-1.0.jar" of the simulator can be found in the zip package in direcotory bin.
+The artifact "toyrobot.jar" of the simulator can be found in the zip package in direcotory bin.
 It can also be build in project( in directory target)

 Run the jar file as below: it will show the help message

 ```
-# java -jar toyrobot-1.0.jar
+# java -jar toyrobot.jar
-Usage: java -jar toyrobot-1.0 <fileName> [options]
+Usage: java -jar toyrobot <fileName> [options]

 options:
     -l, --log          Show log of the execution of the toy robot simulator